vecherinca/libft-printf/push_swap/readme.md

 **What should be done:**
 - First, in the **stack A** we need to find the smallest element.
 Once it is found, it needs to be pushed to the top of the **stack A**.
 - Now when we have the smallest element on the top, it(*smallest element*) should be pushed to stack B.
-- Then, we are repeating the same thing with the second smallest element.
+- Then, we repeat the same thing with the second smallest element.
 We are finding it -> pushing it to the top -> pushing to the **stack B**.
 - Now we have two smallest numbers in a stack B and three values in **stack A**.
-- So now we sort 3 numbers in a **stack A** with the algo for the three numbers and after than we execute two times the command push to list a (**pa**).
+- So now we sort 3 numbers in a **stack A** with the algo for the three numbers and after than we execute two times the command push to list a (**pa**).\
 Now, our list of 5 numbers is succesfully sorted.\
-Important note: when pushing
+Important note: when pushing the minumum node to the top of the list it's important that the position of the node is considered.
+If the smallest number is more that **size of a list/2** the we do the **rra**, if it's less - the **ra** is implemented.

+## ❗️Sorting 100-500 numbers

+Now, the most interesting part.
+We can divide it in four parts: **Pre-sort, Finding the most efficient node to move, Moving the most efficient node and pushing the zero-node to the top.**